RickRomig/yt-dl-utilities/README.md

 ### z-ytdlupdate

 1. This youtube-dl update script is specifically written to be run as an anacron or cron job.
 If the script is in `~/bin` when yt-dl-install is run, it will be copied to `/etc/cron.daily` to be run as an anacron script.
-2. To change the frequncy of the update, move the script to `/etc/cron.weekly` or `/etc/cron.monthly`
+2. To change the frequncy of the update, move the script to `/etc/cron.weekly` or `/etc/cron.monthly`.
+Alternatively, the script can be run as a normal cron job.
-3. This script creates a log file in `/var/log` which is limited to up to 30 lines.
+3. This script creates a log file (`/var/log/ytdlup` ) which has a limit of 30 lines.
 When the limit is exceeded, the first line of the file is removed.
+If the new top entry indicates that youtube-dl was updated, then both lines of that entry will be removed.

 ### Feedback: